davidmichaelmackey/note-taker/README.md

 ## Description

 This is an application using Express.js and persistent storage that will allow users to take notes via a web interface.
-It uses POST and GET and DELETE routes to add and retrieve notes from persistent storage.
+It uses POST, GET, and DELETE routes to add and retrieve notes from persistent storage.
 The application features a sleek interface and demonstrates Express.js and routing.
 This app was also deployed to Heroku using the Heroku CLI.

 ## Installation